Beginners Guide to Biohacking

 What makes sitting so long so bad for us you ask?
 Well aside from the possibility that those sitting all day have a sedentary lifestyle, the major problem is poor posture.

-Poor posture has a profound effect on our bodies over time, it causes the muscles to tighten, causing inflammation and eventually chronic pain, and it can diminish our athletic potential.
+Poor posture has a profound effect on our bodies over time.
+It causes the muscles to tighten, resulting with inflammation and eventually chronic pain.
+Poor posture can ultimately diminish our athletic potential.

-The simple solution to this is to use biohacking techniques to strengthen your posture and eliminate the chances of damaging your muscles and joints while you work.
+The simple solution to this is to use biohacking techniques to strengthen your posture.
+The goal is to eliminate the chances of damaging your muscles and joints while you work.

 How To Improve Posture While Sitting

 One of the best ways to eliminate muscle tightness from sitting all day is to use a foam roller for 15-20 minutes each day.
-These rollers work by massaging your muscles to relieve any tension and allow them to return to their normal state, avoiding chronic tension and the resulting health concerns associated with it.
+These rollers work by massaging your muscles to relieve tension.
+It allows them to return to their normal state and avoids chronic tension.
+This results in a more positive outcome on the health concerns associated with it.

 Another method for maintaining a good posture is to focus on engaging your abs about 20-30% while you sit.
 This pulls your spine into alignment by flexing your hips forward and your neck up.